DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

  - detox from your phone
- - detox from notificaitons
+ - detox from notifications
  - stop notifications
  - related to the Zone and Deep work concepts
  - Your ability to perform uninterrupted and focused work is one of your most important skills and a massive competitive advantage.
 This is how the best code is produced
  - you are addicted to your phone.
-Mobile phones &#39;attention grabbing activites&#39; are the new smoking (they affect the brain)
+Mobile phones &#39;attention grabbing activities&#39; are the new smoking (they affect the brain)
  - &#34;why do you have the huge to check your phone when you hear an interruption&#34;. it is like a thread has started in your brain that wont complete until you check it.
  - the problem is that these dopamine interruptions make you lose context (and lose the &#39;zone&#39;)